sylviamn/Linux-Server-Configuration/README.md

 2. **Add "grader" and Set Permissions**
-  1. While still logged in securely to server, in terminal run command ``
+  1. While still logged in securely to server, in terminal ran command `sudo adduser grader`
+  2. Gave grader sudo permissions by using command `sudo visudo` and adding line `grader    ALL=(ALL:ALL) ALL' under "#User privilege specification"

 ##Resources##